Funnel Synthesis via LMI Copositivity Conditions for Nonlinear Systems: Introduction

 \section{Introduction}

-Funnels, also referred to as tubes in model predictive control (MPC) literature \cite{mayne2005robust}, represent a time-varying controlled invariant set around a nominal trajectory over a finite-time horizon.
+Funnels, also referred to as tubes in model predictive control (MPC) literature \citep{mayne2005robust,rakovic2016elastic}, represent a time-varying controlled invariant set around a nominal trajectory over a finite-time horizon.
 Funnel synthesis refers to a procedure not only computing the invariant funnel but also synthesizing an associated feedback control.
-The computed funnel with the associated controller can serve various purposes including robust motion planning and control \cite{majumdar2017funnel} and trajectory planning with guaranteed feasibility \cite{reynolds2021funnel}.
+The computed funnel with the associated controller can serve various purposes including robust motion planning and control \citep{majumdar2017funnel} and trajectory planning with guaranteed feasibility \citep{reynolds2021funnel}.

-To derive the invariance conditions of the funnel, Lyapunov theory or Hamilton-Jacobi (HJ) reachability analysis have been commonly employed \cite{seo2021fast,reynolds2021funnel}.
-Both approaches result in a differential equation or inequality, ensuring the invariance of the funnel.
-For instance, when employing a quadratic Lyapunov (storage) function, the invariance condition derived by Lyapunov theory has the form of a differential linear matrix inequality (DLMI) \cite{10167750}.
-One challenge in funnel synthesis computation is that solving the resulting differential equation or inequality over a finite horizon is difficult, particularly when incorporating state and input constraints.
+To derive the invariance conditions of the funnel, Lyapunov theory, dissipative theory, or Hamilton-Jacobi (HJ) reachability analysis have been commonly employed \citep{seo2021fast,reynolds2021funnel}.
+These approaches result in differential equations or inequalities that ensure the invariance of the funnel with respect to variables such as ellipsoidal parameters and feedback gains.
+For instance, when employing a quadratic Lyapunov (storage) function, the invariance condition derived by Lyapunov theory has the form of a differential linear matrix inequality (DLMI) \citep{10167750}.
+One challenge is solving the resulting differential equation or DLMI over a finite horizon especially when state and input constraints are involved.